-The CIA, the Atomic Energy Commission and other government departments have used the site since 1955 for top-secret nuclear tests, drone trials and testing spy planes that fly at three times the speed of sound for 3,000 miles without refueling.
+The CIA, the Atomic Energy Commission, and other government departments have used the site since 1955 for top-secret nuclear tests, drone trials, and testing spy planes that fly at three times the speed of sound for 3,000 miles without refueling.

 The site is so secretive the CIA didn’t even admit it existed until 2013.
-Area 51 is northwest of Las Vegas and part of a sprawling 368,000-acre military complex that includes the Nevada Test Site, which was established for nuclear weapons tests, and the Nevada Test and Training Range for flight tests and target practice.
+Area 51 is northwest of Las Vegas and part of a sprawling 368,000-acre military complex that includes the Nevada Test Site, established for nuclear weapons tests, and the Nevada Test and Training Range for flight tests and target practice.

 The airspace above is restricted and the base is strictly off-limits to uninvited visitors, triggering conspiracy theories about what, exactly, the US is hiding behind the warning signs, armed guards and electronic surveillance.
 Aliens, perhaps?
 Spaceships?
 Evidence that we do not walk alone in the universe?